DOAJ/doaj/static_content/_docs/content/faq.md

 **Resolution**: Please [contact us](/contact/) immediately with the details:

-1. Your user account
-2. The contact details for the person reporting the bug (or at least a proxy for them, so that we can request more details).
-That might be you or someone working on your behalf.
+1. The contact details for the person reporting the bug (or a proxy for them) so that we can request more detail if needed.
-3. Was the problem repeatable?
-Did you try several times with the same result?
-4. What environment are you in?
-Specifically browser, or if not in the browser then any useful information about your API client such as the user agent.
+    + That might be you or someone working on your behalf.
+  2. The user account you are logged in to when the problem occurred.
+  3. Tell us which area of the system this happened in.
+Generally: in the UI/API/OAI; and ideally specifically:
+    + which URL were you on when it happened, or
+    + which URL were you trying to access.
-5. At what time the incident occurred.
-Both date and time ideally.
-If it happened several times, then all dates/times that were recorded, or a range.
+  4. At what date and time the incident occurred.
+    + If it happened several times, then all dates/times that were recorded, or a range.
-6. What were you trying to do?
+  5. What were you trying to do?
 As much detail and context as possible.
-Send a screenshot!
-An image helps.
+    + Send a screenshot of the entire screen.
+An image always helps.
-7. What happened, what error message was received?
-Provide the exact error message, don't paraphrase.
-A screenshot could be provided here.
+  6. What happened?
+What error message was received?
+    + Provide the exact error message; don't paraphrase
-8. Which area of the system did this happen in?
-Generally, in the UI/API/OAI, and ideally specifically: which URL were you on when it happened, or which URL were you trying to access?
+    + Send a screenshot
+    + What did you expect to happen?
+    + Was the problem repeatable?
+    + Did you try several times with the same result?
+  7. What environment are you in?
+    + Specifically which browser or,
+    + If not in the browser, any useful information about your API client such as the user agent.
-9. Send copies of any data you sent to the system.
-For example, article XML files uploaded, or payloads send to the API, if available.
+  8. Send copies of any data you sent to the system.
+    + For example, article XML files uploaded, or payloads sent to the API.
-10. What had you expected to happen?

-We may also ask you to supply the file that you tried to upload, so please keep a copy of it until the issue is resolved.
+Don’t send us your passwords or API keys.

 #### <a id="The file at the URL was too large"></a>The file at the URL was too large